 First, objectivity: If something is yours, you tend to be biased towards it and maybe a little blind towards its flaws.
 (Just ask any parent!)
-The same applies to a volunteer travel organisation that runs its own projects: There is the risk of keeping projects running that have for all intents and purposes achieved the goals they initially mapped out, but organisations keep them on the books simply because they are “theirs”.
+The same applies to a volunteer travel organisation that runs its projects: There is the risk of keeping projects running that have achieved the goals they initially mapped out, but organisations keep them on the books simply because they are “theirs”.

 Financial transparency is the other big sticking point: It’s all fair enough for an organisation to say that “80% of the placement fee is paid to the project” – But what if that project is owned and operated by the very same organisation?
 Who are they paying those 80% to then?
 That’s right – themselves.